What is Heart Centred Living?

 Heart Centred Living is about bringing the focus back to what is truly important and that is your inner world, because your inner world creates your individual reality (how you see the world).

-We believe that we ALL have innate wisdom which means that everything we need to fulfill our own unique soul purposes resides within us.
+We believe that we ALL have innate wisdom.
 Our job is to still our minds and find practices to help us tune-in to what is really going on within us because we cannot heal what we do not acknowledge.

 To support ourselves to do this, we created a simple recipe to remind us how to stay connected to our true selves, whilst still living in the real world, we call this "Heart Centred Living" which has become our fundamental philosophy.